 Historically Underutilized Businesses (HUBs) are encouraged to participate

 Bids and proposals are due by 2:00 p.m. local time in Houston, Texas, on Mondays.
-Bids are opened shortly thereafter in the Tax Assessor-Collector's Conference Room 100-32 on the 1st Floor of the County Administration Building, 1001 Preston, Houston, Texas 77002.
+Bids are opened shortly thereafter in the Purchasing Office Conference Room, Suite 670 on the 6th Floor of the County Administration Building, 1001 Preston, Houston, Texas 77002.
 UNDER NO CIRCUMSTANCES WILL LATE BIDS/PROPOSALS BE ACCEPTED.

 Bids are presented to Commissioners Court when in session.
 Bids received on days when Commissioners Court does not meet are referred for future action.
 Bids may be awarded, rejected, carried over, or referred (referrals will be reviewed in more detail and placed back on the agenda at a later date).
 Copies of the bid tabulations are available in Commissioners Court or in the office of the Purchasing Agent.
 Bids are also available for viewing in the office of the County Clerk and bid tabulations may be viewed on the